 Now if you were to ask between 2–3, what would it be?

-PDF as well as the next function we will talk about called the Cumulative Distribution Function can take on both a discrete and continious form.
+PDF, as well as the next function we will talk about called the Cumulative Distribution Function, can take on both discrete and continuous forms.

 Either way, the purpose is to figure out the density of probabilities that fall underneath a discrete point or range of points.